fkie-cad/Logprep/doc/source/development/processor_how_to.rst

 Processor
 ---------

-Processors must implement the interface :py:class:`~logprep.processor.base.processor.RuleBasedProcessor` if the processor uses rules.
+Processors must implement the interface :py:class:`~logprep.abc.processor.Processor`.
-Otherwise, the interface :py:class:`~logprep.processor.base.processor.BaseProcessor` must be implemented.
 Here information in the docstrings should be noted.
-If the processor implements :py:class:`~logprep.processor.base.processor.RuleBasedProcessor`, then its rules must implement the interface :py:class:`~logprep.processor.base.rule.Rule`.
+The rules must implement the interface :py:class:`~logprep.processor.base.rule.Rule`.

 setup, shut_down
 ^^^^^^^^^^^^^^^^

-The method :py:meth:`~logprep.processor.base.processor.Processor.setup` is called before the first log message will be processed, the method :py:meth:`~logprep.processor.base.processor.Processor.shut_down` after the last log message was processed.
+The method :py:meth:`~logprep.abc.processor.Processor.setup` is called before the first log message will be processed, the method :py:meth:`~logprep.abc.processor.Processor.shut_down` after the last log message was processed.

 Those methods could be implemented to create additional data structures and to release them after processing has finished.